Patent Strategies for Acquisitions in India

 1. Filing New Patents

-Perhaps, one of the most common means by which patents are obtained is new patent applications submitted in the Indian Patent Office.
-This method has worked excellently for companies and persons in guarding new inventions, technologies, or processes.
+Perhaps one of the most common means by which patents are obtained is new patent applications submitted to the Indian Patent Office.
+This method has worked excellently for companies and individuals in guarding new inventions, technologies, or processes.

 And here is the process on how to apply for new patents in India:

-Patent Search: This is to be conducted before a patent application.
-This will determine whether any inventions similar have already been available.
-A search of prior arts ensures the inventions are novel and not patented prior to this point.
+This is to be conducted before a patent application.
+This will determine whether any similar inventions have already been available.
+A search of prior art ensures the inventions are novel and not patented prior to this point.
 This identifies possible competitors, as well as market opportunities.

 Proper Patent Application:

-This is an application that is supposed to describe technical contents regarding the inventive novelty of the invention and with its industrial application and with an innovative step.
-Such application also carries diagrams, drawings, or any prototype that can elucidate the working properly.
+This is an application that is supposed to describe technical contents regarding the inventive novelty of the invention and with its industrial application, and with an innovative step.
+Such an application also carries diagrams, drawings, or any prototype that can elucidate how the work is properly.

 Patent filing:

-There is done at the Indian Patent Office, where filling has also become online or in person.
+It is done at the Indian Patent Office, where patent filing has also become online or in person.
 Nonetheless, while the patent specification has to be filed, there have to be claims wherein the scope of the claim determines how extensively a person’s protection should extend.

 Examination Application: